Dolphins defensive back Nik Needham hosts Football Skills Camp

-Miami Dolphins defensive back Nik Needham hosts Football Skill Camp with help from friends!
+Miami Dolphins defensive back Nik Needham hosts Football Skills Camp with help from friends!

 The Miami Dolphins are on a summer hiatus until training camp begins mid-July.
 While rookies report a week earlier than the veterans, that doesn’t mean there is no on-field action for Dolphins players nationwide.
 Over the last few weeks, several Dolphins players, including Jaelan Phillips, River Cracraft, and Jaylen Waddle, have held camps for kids.
 Over the weekend, Dolphins defensive back Nik Needham hosted his annual football skills camp at Buena Park High School in California for 250 participants!
 Holding a pair of sessions, Needham joined forces again with another California product and childhood friend, Jaylinn Hawkins, now of the New England Patriots.